Reggie Rucker: Dallas Cowboys

-Rucker was signed as an undrafted free agent by the Dallas Cowboys after the 1969 NFL Draft.
+Rucker was signed as an undrafted free agent by the Dallas Cowboys after the 1969 NFL/AFL draft.
 As a rookie, he spent the season in the taxi squad until being activated for the Playoff Bowl against the Los Angeles Rams.

 The next year, he broke his left wrist during preseason, which forced the team to place him again in the taxi squad.
 He eventually was promoted to the active roster and became a starter in place of the troubled Lance Rentzel for the last two games of the regular season (ahead of former first round draft choice Dennis Homan), including the Cowboys' playoff drive and its narrow Super Bowl V loss to the Baltimore Colts.

 In 1971, the Cowboys traded Rentzel and in a separate deal obtained future hall of famer Lance Alworth as part of the "Bambi trade" in May.
 The move would eventually force the team to waive Rucker on October 2, opting to keep wide receiver Gloster Richardson instead.